Subscribe for updates to stay informed on the work we are doing in the media and broadcasting sector.

 COVID-19 exacerbated the existing challenges facing the media sector.
 The drop in advertising revenue through the lockdowns also had a significant impact on many media organisations.

 In April 2020, Manatū Taonga Ministry for Culture and Heritage worked with the sector to rapidly develop the $50 million media sector support package.
 This support package focussed on reducing cost and easing cashflow pressure for a range of media organisations.

-As of January 2021, $46.9 million has been allocated to more than 300 media organisations.
+As of June 2021, $39.48 million has been delivered to support more than 300 media organisations.
 Organisations that have received support range from small broadcasters serving specific communities to large media companies that reach a spread of New Zealanders.

 The initiatives were: